Middle East & Arabic PPC Company

 For 2019 we are starting to see more product listing ads showing up in Google search results in Arabic.
 It appears that though they still aren’t available in all industries, these product listing ads are starting to appear for some search queries in certain industries.
 The page real estate that these product listing ads takes up in Arabic usually isn’t as much page real estate as you would see taken up in English search results.
 This is likely because fewer products are competing for the space, so fewer are shown.
 In 2019 we are seeing that the use of the words “for sale” in the Arabic keyword often contributes to product listing ads appearing.

 See the snapshot below for the mobile phone industry in Arabic.
 You can clearly see product listing ads showing up in the search results in Arabic for this search term.
 Note, we also used the words “for sale” in this search as well.
+PLA ads in Arabic are likely to be very effective because of the limited competition.
+As you can see in the picture below, just one company is taking up all 5 PLA ad slots.
+In competitive markets like the United States, you will typically see all ad spots for PLA ads taken up by different competitors.

 Keyword: Cars for Sale – سيارات للبيع Location – Saudi Arabia